 “Every Day I put on a uniform was a thrill.
 Just to be a part of the show was a real thrill for me.
-Every day could have been my first big league game.”
-JC
+Every day could have been my first big league game.” – Joe Cronin

 He was born in the basement of his aunt’s house in San Francisco in October 1906, the year of the great earthquake.
 His family was living in the basement because they had been displaced by the quake.

 In October of 1934, the Boston Red Sox traded for Cronin, sending Lyn Lary and a quarter of a million dollars to Washington, an unprecedented sum.
 Cronin played shortstop for the Red Sox until 1945, and managed the club until 1947.
-Cronin hit over .300 for the Red Sox six times, and managed the team to the 1946 pennant, losing to the St. Louis Cardinals in the World Series.
+Cronin hit over .300 for the Red Sox in four full seasons, and managed the team to the 1946 pennant, losing to the St. Louis Cardinals in the World Series.

-From 1948 through 1959, Cronin served in the Red Sox front office in several capacities: General Manager, treasurer, and Vice-President.
-He was the first former player to become President of the American League in 1959, a position he held through 1973.
+From 1948 through 1959, Cronin served in the Red Sox front office in several capacities: General Manager, treasurer, and vice president.
+He became the first former player to be named President of the American League in 1959, a position he held through 1973.
 He was elected to the Hall of Fame in 1956.

 When the Red Sox retired Cronin’s No. 4 in 1984, Ted Williams had this to say about him: “Joe Cronin was a great player, a great manager, a wonderful father.
 No one respects you more than I do, Joe.
 I love you.
 In my book you’re a great man.”